We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 The more shares an owner holds in a corporation, the more ownership they have.

 Shares of stock are easily bought from and sold to others.
-Consequently, choosing to incorporate is an excellent move if you seek outside capital or consider taking your independent business public.
+Consequently, incorporating is an excellent move if you seek outside capital or consider taking your independent business public.

 LLCs

-LLC owners are called “members”.
-Each member has a “membership interest” in the company, instead of holding shares.
+LLC owners are called “members.”
+Instead of holding shares, each member has a “membership interest” in the company.

 LLC membership interest is not necessarily defined by each member’s financial investment in the business.
 Instead, the LLC’s operating agreement allocates membership interest.
 This agreement also details how members can transfer their interests to others.